 Animal tissues as well as products derived from this, in which infectious agent's ability to cause infections or pathogenic reactions are removed.
 In the Regulation on Medical Devices, animal tissue means tissue that originates from bovine, ovine and caprine species, deer, elk, mink and cats.

 An own (private) brand labeller (OBL) purchases a finished (or component parts of a) medical device from the Original Equipment Manufacturer (OEM), which he then places on the market under his own name or trade mark (brand label).
 It appears that this economic operator, the own brand labeller, meets the definition of manufacturer as set out in the medical devices Directives.

 For more information see EU's interpretative document (ec.europa.eu, PDF).

 Only Norwegian manufacturers or Norwegian Authorised Representatives have to register.
 For more information, please see registration of medical devices.

 Technical documentation is a written documentation of safety and the manufacturer's intended use of a medical device.
 The document must contain information of product construction, manufacturing, testing, risk analysis and clinical evaluations.
 The purpose of the documentation is that the manufacturer shall document that the product meets the provisions applicable for the product in the regulation.
 More detailed information under Placing on the market of medical devices.

-The Norwegian regulation of 15 December 2005 no 1690 on medical devices only regulates medical devices to be used for human beings.
+The EU regulations on medical devices only apply for medical devices to be used for human beings.

-Use of electromedical devices on animals for diagnostic or therapeutic purposes is regulated in Regulation of 29 November 2013 on use of Medical devices.
+Use of electromedical devices on animals for diagnostic or therapeutic purposes is regulated in Regulation 29 November 2013 on the Use of Medical devices.
 For further details, contact Norwegian Directorate for Civil Protection (DSB) as competent authority for electrical products.